cdave1/ftgles/README.md

 "FTGL uses the [Freetype](http://www.freetype.org) font library to open and 'decode' the fonts.
 It then takes that output and stores it in a format most efficient for OpenGL rendering."

+OpenGL ES 2.0 support has not yet been added to the main branch.
+Please see the [gles2 branch](https://github.com/cdave1/ftgles/tree/gles2) for an experimental version of FTGLES that supports OpenGL ES 2.0.

 ## INSTALL